handshake-org/HIPs/HIP-xxx-TCAP.md

 ## Address Data Set

-A address data set consists either of one line for the `static` solution or of many lines for `selective` solution.
+An address data set consists either of one line for the `static` solution or of many lines (data set batch) for `selective` solution.
 All lines use the same syntax.

 ```0xstefan hs1qlat47aa9m2k7pg2k0yylmqgy9h0me0jyf9rgwf <Signature>```